gothic-hedge-society/fintech.trading.competition/README.md

 The Competition is open to any currently enrolled graduate or undergraduate student so long as they have an email address with a .edu extension.

+**STARTING THIS YEAR** we will be extending registration eligibility to all members of the United States Military with an active email address (e.g., .mil).

 Participating students are issued \$1 million in simulated currency within a paper trading account provided by [Interactive